"He who would travel happily must travel light."

 The Orphan is what happens when wanderlust crushes belonging.
 He wanders aimlessly, unable to commit to people, places, or pursuits.
 He mistakes restlessness for aliveness and uses exploration to avoid intimacy.

-The mature Explorer stands on two pillars: wanderlust and belonging.
+The Mature Explorer stands on two pillars: wanderlust and belonging.
 The Orphan has kept only one.
-He has wanderlust without the roots that make it meaningful, the connections that make it rich, or the commitments that make it purposeful.
+He has wanderlust without roots to make it meaningful, connections to make it rich, or commitments to make it purposeful.
 His freedom has become emptiness because it has no home.

-He wanders aimlessly, unable to stick with anything or anyone for long.
-His exploration has become running away rather than moving toward.
 He mistakes motion for aliveness, change for growth.
-He's free but lonely, adventurous but empty, always seeking but never finding.
+He's free but lonely, adventurous but empty, always seeking but never finding what he's truly after.

 Orphan Declarations